-A – No. That’s right; you read correctly, the 2018 Whai Ora Spirited Woman Adventure Race in Whakatane Ohope will be unsupported.
+A – No. That’s right; you read correctly, the Spirited Woman Adventure Race will be unsupported.
 Therefore teams will not require, nor are they allowed to receive, support crew assistance during the race.
-This means teams have to be self-sufficient, transitioning from discipline to discipline themselves, and are prohibited from receiving outside assistance during the course of their race.
+This means teams have to be self-sufficient, transitioning from discipline to discipline themselves and are prohibited from receiving outside assistance during the course of their race.

 Q – Are spectators welcome?

 A – Yes.
-Whilst you don’t have to rope in a support crew, we welcome and encourage supporters (husbands, kids, partners, family and friends) to accompany teams to Whakatane Ohope in a spectating capacity.
-Supporters are free to cheer on and take photos of Spirited Women at points during their adventure, and there will be plenty of spots along to course to view the race, and these will be made know to teams in their race notes.
+While you don’t have to rope in a support crew, we welcome and encourage supporters (husbands, kids, partners, family and friends) to accompany teams to the event in a spectating capacity.
+Supporters are free to cheer on and take photos of Spirited Women at points during their adventure, and there will be a few spots along to course to view the race, and these will be made know to teams at the briefings.